 6 Tips for Transitioning from Working Mom to a Stay-at-Home Mom

-ou’ve always been the achieving type since high school—straight A honor roll, student council president, and captain of the tennis team—and looked forward to the day you could one-day work and earn a living.
-And you didn’t waste any time doing after snagging your dream job a few short months post college graduation.
+You’ve always been the achieving type since high school.
+You looked forward to the day you could one day work and earn a living.
+And you didn’t waste any time snagging your dream job a few short months post college graduation.
 But now, as you hold another positive pregnancy test in hand with your 18-month-old on your hip, you can’t help but wonder if the cost of paying for two children in daycare is no longer worth the cost of being a working mom.

-If this is you, today I am here to offer some tips for helping your transition from work outside the home to work inside the home go as smoothly as possible!
+If this is you, today I am here to offer some tips for helping your transition from working mom to stay-at-home mom go as smoothly as possible!

 1. Remember Your New Job IS a JOB